 Gerunds, like infinitives, look like verbs, but they actually function as nouns.
-Consider
+Consider the following sentences:

 - I like going to the beach. (“like” is the verb; “going” is the gerund.)

 - Playing volleyball at the beach is fun. (“Playing” is the gerund and functions as the subject.)

 - I like eating cold pizza. (“like” is the verb; “eating” is the gerund.)

 - He thinks that learning English is important for his career.

 This morning, they’re meeting their friends at the airport.

-you're correct!
+If you said the first sentence, you’re correct!
 The second sentence is in the present continuous tense.

 The second video at the bottom of this page can provide you with more help in understanding the difference between gerunds and verbs that appear in continuous tenses.